|"Nana" LaRue Crosson

 Colleen is dedicated to the spirit of service in her life, and has donated her time and musical gifts to many local organizations, including Fort Collins United Way, Schools for Chiapas, Hospice of Larimer County, Project Self Sufficiency, the Rocky Mountain Raptor Program, Alternatives to Violence, The Women’s Center, Habitat for Humanity, KRFC Community Public Radio, The Peace Alliance, The Food Bank for Larimer County, Neighbor to Neighbor, Sustainable Schools International and other environmental, social, and political causes.

-Colleen also offers private guitar and voice instruction, and children's singing classes at her music studio Fort Collins, CO.
+Colleen also offers private guitar and voice instruction, and children's singing classes at her music studio in Fort Collins, CO.